StormBit/janus/doc/FAQ.md

 What is different between Janus v1.10 and this version?
 -------------------------------------------------------

 This version has several bug fixes and new features.
-It's a hybrid of trix-janus and the the old Sourceforge version, being more like the prior without all the bugs that comes with it.
+It's a hybrid of trix-janus and the the old sourceforge version, being more like the prior without all the bugs that comes with it.

-New features: Custom Domain for links, Forced Network Tagging and mIRC Control Code Control.
+**New features:** Custom Domain for links, Forced Network Tagging and mIRC Control Code Control.
-Improvements: ClientBot has more sane defaults, more configurable and doesn't flood a channel on join or netsplit.
-Most of Janus' defaults can now be set from the conf file like Oper Visiblity, Link Requirement and the Tag Seperator.
+**Improvements:** ClientBot has more sane defaults, more configurable and doesn't flood a channel on join or netsplit.
+Most of Janus' defaults can now be set from the conf file like Oper Visibility, Link Requirement and the Tag Separator.
-Major Changes: There is only one TS6 module and one InspIRCd module to simplify the configuration process. 'janus.pl' has been renamed to 'janus'.
+**Major Changes:** There is only one TS6 module and one InspIRCd module to simplify the configuration process. `janus.pl` has been renamed to `janus`.
 The configuration file has a better working example and this Janus includes better documentation in /doc to get you started quickly.
-Bug Fixes: Most of the annoying or insane error messages have been disabled or removed and a fix for compiling Multiplex on Ubuntu with a broken copy of OpenSLL has been added.
+**Bug Fixes:** Most of the annoying or insane error messages have been disabled or removed and a fix for compiling Multiplex on Ubuntu with a broken copy of OpenSLL has been added.
 The missing channel owner(s) bug found in the latest github version is NOT preset in this version ;)